 - 1. Professional and ethical behaviour at all times in all settings regarding clients (real or practice), supervisors, community professionals, classmates and instructors.
 This includes the responsible use of test materials and the return of all test materials in good order at the end of the course. - 2.
-Active class participation and participation in Blackboard Discussion Forums which demonstrate that the weekly assigned readings have been completed and understood. - 3.
 A class presentation of 75 minutes on a relevant child/family assessment topic.
 The purpose of this presentation is to familiarize you and your classmates with the psychological assessment of selected populations of children and families.
-Presentation topics will be selected at the beginning of the term from the chapters of the Mash & Barkley text or from the list of optional lectures. - 4.
-Completion of a midterm examination.
+Presentation topics will be selected at the beginning of the term from the chapters of the Mash & Barkley text or from the list of optional lectures.
+It will also involve updates of developments since the textbook came out. - Completion of a midterm examination.
 This will be multiple choice, matching, short answer and short essay completed through Blackboard in the Graduate Computer Room.
-The material to be covered will be any and/all of the assigned readings, lecture materials and laboratory assignments. - 5.
+The material to be covered will be any and/all of the assigned readings, lecture materials and laboratory assignments. - 4.
 Completion of a final examination covering the material in the course since the midterm.
 This will be multiple choice, matching, short answer and short essay completed through Blackboard in the Graduate Computer Room.
-The material to be covered will be any and/all of the assigned readings, lecture materials, laboratory assignments and student presentations.

-- 6. Lab administration, interpretation, write-up and class presentation of practice assessments using the interview, WISC-IV, WIAT (screener), and BASC-2 and/or mock data.
-As will be explained, you will be responsible for assessing suitable non-clinical cases for these exercises and for assisting with the recruitment of volunteer parents and children for these assessments as needed.
-As well, we will develop report writing skills through a series of assignments of writing up portions of a psychological report using mock data. - 7.
-We are attempting to provide the opportunity to observe at least one assessment of a child and/or family through Alberta Health Services.
+The material to be covered will be any and/all of the assigned readings, lecture materials, laboratory assignments and student presentations. - 5.
+Lab administration, interpretation, write-up and class presentation of your practice assessments using the interview, WISC-IV, WIAT (screener), and BASC-2/CBCL.
+As will be explained, you will be responsible for assessing suitable non-clinical cases for these exercises and for assisting with the recruitment of volunteer parents and children for these assessments as needed. - 6.
+We will try to provide the opportunity to observe at least one multi-disciplinary team assessment of a child and family through the Neuropsychiatry Service at the Child Development Center of Alberta Health Services.
 Your participation in this opportunity will be graded pass/fail on the basis of your promptness and the professional manner in which you conduct yourself.

-Component Date Percent of Grade

-Pass/Fail:

-Professional and Ethical Behaviour Throughout Course P/F

-2. Observation of a multidisciplinary assessment Throughout Course P/F

-Note: A failing grade on any pass fail component will result

-in a failure on the course
+Component Date Percent of Grade Pass/Fail: Professional and Ethical Behaviour Throughout Course P/F 2.
+Observation of a multidisciplinary assessment Throughout Course P/F Note: A failing grade on any pass fail component will result in a failure on the course

-Lecture and Exams

-3. Class presentation on a specific population or diagnostic area to be 25

-selected from the chapters in Mash and Barkley 25

-4. Midterm examination 25

-5. Final examination 25

-Total for Class Portion 75

-Lab Portion

-6. Integrated report of practice assessments/case presentations 25

-Total for Laboratory Portion 25

-Note: Students must achieve a passing grade on both the class and the

-laboratory components to pass this course
+Lecture and Exams 3.
+Class presentation on a specific population or diagnostic area to be selected from the chapters in Mash and Barkley All TBA 20 4.
+Midterm examination (open book, possibly take home) 25 5.
+Final examination (open book, possibly take home) 25 Total for Class Portion 70 Lab Portion 6.
+Practice administration of the WISC/WIAT/Interview/behavioural questionnaire 15 7.
+Integrated report of practice assessments/case presentation(s) 15 Total for Laboratory Portion 30 Note: Students must achieve a passing grade on both the class and the laboratory components to pass this course